AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_global_vpc_excluded_instance.md

 In addition to all arguments above, the following attribute is exported:

-* `uuid` - UUID of the global VPC excluded instance.
+* `uuid` - UUID of the global VPC exclude list object.

 ## Import